mariaroncal/tensorboard/README.md

 - the Notebook that was used in order to create the Excels

 Notice as well that the main changes that were done to create the new plugin were done in the file projector_demo.py which path is: tensorboard/tensorboard/plugins/projector/projector_demo.py

+### CODE EXPLANATION:

+Several modifications were done in the code in order to create the new plugin.

 # Usage (CHECK THIS)